Southard, Missouri

+Unincorporated community in Missouri, U.S.

 Southard is an unincorporated community in southern Laclede County, in the U.S. state of Missouri.
 The community is on a county road two miles south of Nebo and 3.5 miles northwest of Lynchburg.
 The Pine Creek tributary to the Gasconade River flows past the south side of the community.

 History

 A post office called Southard was established in 1906, and remained in operation until 1939.
-D. T. Southard, an early postmaster, gave the community his last name.
+Family name was given after early "outlaws" scrambled to Texas.